OSU Summer Internship Program

 During the course of the summer, interns will conduct research in an engineering laboratory and depending on the assigned project, may also participate in data analysis coding, and modeling.
 While working in the lab students often assist with creating, testing and analyzing welding materials in order to help answer research questions.

 Our interns will work directly on a research project and will present a “capstone” presentation and poster of their work at the end of the summer for the Welding Engineering program and guests.
-The 8 week internship program begins June 10th 2019 and concludes on August 1st 2019, these dates can be flexible depending on high school release dates.
+The internship lasts approximately 8 weeks, starting when high schools are out for the summer”.
 Interns are expected to work up to 24 hours per week.
 This position is flexible and we can accommodate academic, sports or family obligations within reason.

 Qualified students are typically rising juniors or seniors and have taken advanced coursework in STEM, have successfully completed laboratory science courses, and/or have participated in STEM extracurricular activities.
 Students are not expected to have advanced knowledge of material science.

 Interested students should submit a resume, unofficial transcript or list of STEM courses taken, a personal statement about why they are interested in this program, and a recommendation letter from an educator familiar with their STEM abilities.
-Application materials should be sent directly to firstname.lastname@example.org by March 4th 2019.
-Interviews will take place over the phone or in person from March 11th through the 22nd and decisions will be made shortly after the interviews.
+Information regarding the Summer 2021 Intership Program is TBD.